carlwa13/parkur/README.md

 # parkur
 This is a Pygame training Repo.

-thank you to DaFluffyPotato in youtube
+thank you to DaFluffyPotato on youtube.